Vernon Butler

-Vernon Butler Jr. (born June 14, 1994) is an American football nose tackle for the New York Giants of the National Football League (NFL).
-He played college football at Louisiana Tech, and selected in the first round of the 2016 NFL Draft by the Carolina Panthers.
+Vernon Butler Jr. (born June 14, 1994) is an American former professional football nose tackle.
+He played college football for the Louisiana Tech Bulldogs, and was selected in the first round of the 2016 NFL draft by the Carolina Panthers.

-Early years
+Early life

 Butler attended North Pike High School in Summit, Mississippi.
 He played football, basketball and ran track.
 As a senior, he had 121 tackles and 13 sacks.
 Butler committed to Louisiana Tech University to play college football.

 College career

 As a true freshman at Louisiana Tech in 2012, Butler had 21 tackles.
 As a sophomore in 2013, he had 43 tackles with one sack and as a junior in 2014, he had 54 tackles and a sack.
 As a senior in 2015, Butler had 50 tackles with three sacks and was named first team All-Conference USA.

 Professional career

 Carolina Panthers

-Butler was selected in the first round with the 30th overall pick by the Carolina Panthers, becoming the highest Louisiana Tech Bulldog selected since Troy Edwards in 1999.
+Butler was selected in the first round with the 30th overall pick by the Carolina Panthers.
+He became the highest Louisiana Tech Bulldog selected since Troy Edwards in 1999.

-On May 13, 2016, the Carolina Panthers signed Butler to a four-year, $8.39 million contract that includes $7.94 million guaranteed and a signing bonus of $4.30 million.
+On May 13, 2016, the Panthers signed Butler to a four-year, $8.39 million contract that includes $7.94 million guaranteed and a signing bonus of $4.30 million.

 On May 2, 2019, the Panthers declined the fifth-year option on Butler's contract, making him a free agent in 2020.

 On December 22, 2019, Butler was ejected after punching Jack Doyle of the Indianapolis Colts in a 38–6 loss.